ritual. ross island, antarctic

 The Ross Island ice shelf is an expanse of permanently frozen ocean; 40 meters of packed snow and ice floats on 120 meters of ocean water.

 The air, perfectly still.
 I chose a spot where a simple perfectly straight line divided the snow from the sky.
 A silence unlike any silence found in inhabited places, hung in the cold afternoon air.
 Perfectly still, I remained there.
-Camera rolling my body sews together the expansive silent sky and the lifeless frozen tundra.
+Camera rolling my body pieces together the expansive silent sky and the lifeless frozen tundra.

 habituating